vigoren/foundryvtt-simple-calendar/docs/using-sc/index.md

 Each player can also {@page ../global-configuration/settings.md choose if Simple Calendar opens by default} when FoundryVTT is loaded

+Simple Calendar also has a configurable keybinding for opening/closing the calendar window.
+By default, the key used is `Z` but this can be customized under [FoundryVTT's Configure Controls](https://foundryvtt.com/article/keybinds/) menu.

 ## Calendar View

 The calendar view is the main way of interacting with Simple Calendar.
 The image below breaks the view into 3 main sections which will be further broken down individually.
 This will give you the best understanding of how to use Simple Calendar!